Welcome to our new article about Melatonin and its effect on fertility.

 - Vitamin C

-These anti-inflammatory supplements can really effective if combined with those Regular Fasting, and the proper amount of Melatonin.
+These anti-inflammatory supplements can be effective if combined with those Regular Fasting and the proper amount of Melatonin.
 Eventually, these combinations and lifestyle changes lead to better libido and sperm health.

-It really depends on.
-The recommended dose of Melatonin for most adults ranges from 0.5 mg to 5 mg nightly but may vary depending on the condition being treated.
-Most of the time, people use 0.5 mg for sleep, however, fertility is another topic and it might need a little bit more.
+The recommended dose of melatonin for most adults is 0.5 mg to 5 mg nightly.
+This may vary depending on the condition being treated.
+People usually use 0.5 mg for sleep, but fertility may require more.

 Related: Why Is Melatonin Important For Well-Being, Anxiety, And Depression?